mborcari/Stock_ETL_microservices/README.md

   ```

-  Use this command to see log on continer:
+  Use this command to see the log on continer:
    ```
     heroku logs --tail -a ms-etl-1-yourname
    ```